 Once featured on Travel Channel’s Ghost Adventures, Moon River Brewing Co. has an exceptionally violent history.
 Originally built in 1821, the building was Savannah’s first hotel and post office.
 Once an upscale establishment, it became notorious for violent crime from many locals defending their southern honor from those from the north passing through.
 When Gen. Sherman passed through in 1864, the hotel closed, and remained unused until the 1990’s when Moon River Brewing took over.
 If you’re up for a drink with some of the ghostly residents, be prepared for the possibility of bottles being thrown, or maybe even being touched, slapped, or pushed by the spirits—and I’m not just talking about the drinks!

 Bonaventure cemetery spans 100 acres which makes this Savannah’s largest cemetery-and it’s also rumored to be the most haunted.
-A dedicated group of local volunteers host their Visitors Center every weekend and give free, guided tours each month.
+Their Visitors Center is open every weekend and they give free, guided tours each month.
 The cemetery also has a smartphone app with a map and written content included for visitors.
-Bonaventure Cemetery also hosts Bonaventure Cemetery After Hours this month where the cemetery will be open for a late-night tour.
-Bonaventure Cemetery After Hours takes place on Oct 27th.
+Shannon Scott Tours also hosts Bonaventure Cemetery After Hours where the cemetery is available for a late-night tour.

 The Olde Pink House was originally the home of Revolutionary war hero James Habersham, Jr. It is now a five-star restaurant and rumored to be haunted by Habersham and other spirits.
 Many patrons and staff have reported sightings of ghostly figures and sounds inside the restaurant and downstairs at the bar.
 If you decide to visit The Olde Pink House you can dine on some delicious five star Southern cuisine and perhaps encounter some of the city’s most notorious ghosts.